zestyai/engineering-test-backend/README.md

 - work with many kinds of data and imagery, and
 - build and extend Zesty.ai’s platform, services, and internal tools.

-This test is an opportunity for you to demonstrate your skills and comfort with developing back-end services as well addressing difficult unknown problems.
+This test is an opportunity for you to demonstrate your skills and comfort with developing back-end services as well as addressing difficult unknown problems.
-The content of this test is designed to cover challenges that are very similar to real ones you would encounter working at zesty.ai (rather than random abstract computer-science projects).
+The content of this test is designed to cover challenges that are very similar to real ones you would encounter working at Zesty.ai.
 This "test" should be challenging, but also fun.
-It meant to also help you evaluate if you would enjoy the kind of problems you might face on our team.
+It meant to also help you evaluate if you would enjoy the kind of problems you might face working on our stack.